Drawn to Life: SpongeBob SquarePants Edition: Gameplay

-Drawn to Life: SpongeBob SquarePants Edition is at its core a 2D platforming game, and one that's fairly similar to Drawn to Life.
+Drawn to Life: SpongeBob SquarePants Edition is at its core a 2D platforming game, and one that is fairly similar to Drawn to Life.
 At the beginning of the game, the player draws a hero with the DS touchscreen to play as for the rest of the game.
 Throughout the game, the player is assigned to draw a variety of platforms and other objects that are required to beat the level, which are indicated when the player finds a blank easel within the level, or are sometimes assigned right away.
 The custom hero has basic maneuverability compared to most games.
 They are given the ability to jump, ground pound, and attack or "karate chop", similarly seen in the show.
 These moves are used to do things like break crates, push buttons, and attack enemies.

 Along with the hero's basic moves, there are also the addition of power-ups, ranging from basic weapons to defend against enemies and bosses, or gear for getting through previously inaccessible areas.
 Just like the other objects that are drawn in this game, power-ups are drawn by the player as well.
 The hero is given a set number of hit points, which can be upgraded to a maximum of seven depending on how far the player is in the game.
 If all are lost, it will result in losing a life, and moving back to the last checkpoint they touched.
 If the player loses all their lives, they are sent back to the game's hub world.

 The game also gives the player a partner system, where they are given the choice to tag along with SpongeBob, Patrick, or Squidward, each with their own special ability that benefits the hero.
-Once an ability is used once, it can't be used again for several seconds.
+Once an ability is used once, it cannot be used again for several seconds.
 SpongeBob's ability generates a square shield for the hero, Patrick hurls himself forward and stuns enemies in a straight line, and Squidward stuns enemies around the hero by playing his clarinet in a certain radius.
 An icon in the top right of the screen is a visual indicator of the partner the player chose, which changes expressions depending on if enemies are close by, or if they're burned out from using their ability.
 Occasionally, levels feature crates with either SpongeBob, Patrick, or Squidward's face on it, which require their ability to break open.